ayoayco/mjuaje.blog/_posts/2020-10-24-once-saved-always-saved.md

-I was brought up in a church that believes a Christian can lose his salvation, I think for sensible reasons.
+I was brought up in a church that believes a Christian can lose his salvation, maybe for sensible reasons.
 It is not uncommon to hear of people who have once professed being a Christian, then after some trials and testings would renounce their faith.
 It can even be seen in the New Testament.
 Once as I child, I remember one Baptist pastor talking to me about the teaching 'Once saved, always saved.'
 I recall arguing in my mind: how about Judas?
 Didn't Judas lose his salvation?
 Funny enough, I now do not believe that a **true** Christian can lose his salvation.
 A true disciple of Christ will persevere to the end.
 But I don't prefer the summative expression 'Once saved, always saved' either.
 Confused?
 Read on.<br><br>

 #### On the use of summative expressions

 In general, slogans are good memory device.
 It is easy to remember expressions such as: 'God hates the sin, but loves the sinner.', 'Justified by faith alone' or 'Speak the truth in love.'
 But when these slogans are removed from their scriptural context, it is easy to forget their accurate meaning.
 I think that is happening with 'Once saved, always saved.'
 Rather than carefully studying the Scriptures, we resort to brief statements like these, which become prone to abuse.
-So let's do that, I'll outline some relevant Scriptures with regards to eternal security of believers.<br><br>
+So with that, let me outline some relevant Scriptures with regards to this teaching.<br><br>

 #### Perseverance of the Saints

-There are a lot of prooftexts of Perseverance of the Saints (POTS) in the New Testament.
+There are a lot of prooftexts for Perseverance of the Saints (POTS) in the New Testament.
 But I'll present the two strongest ones.
 By the way, the Bible refers to the followers of Christ as saints.
 So when we talk about POTS, we are talking about perseverance of true followers of Christ.

 "Jesus said to them, “I am the bread of life; whoever comes to me shall not hunger, and whoever believes in me shall never thirst.
 But I said to you that you have seen me and yet do not believe.
 All that the Father gives me will come to me, and whoever comes to me **I will never cast out**.
 For I have come down from heaven, not to do my own will but the will of him who sent me.
 And this is the will of him who sent me, that **I should lose nothing of all that he has given me**, but raise it up on the last day.
 For this is the will of my Father, that everyone who looks on the Son and believes in him should have eternal life, and I will raise him up on the last day.""<br>John 6.35-40, emphasis added

 Clearly, not only that Christ will never cast out his people, but also it is God's will that he loses none of them.
 This passage is closely related to the other doctrines of grace[^1], as the doctrines themselves are interrelated.
-But aside from the emphasized statements, let me further argue that our redemption is a Trinitarian work conceived by the Father before the foundation of the world[^2]; accomplished by the Son in his life, death, and resurrection; and consummated by the Spirit[^3].
+But aside from the emphasized statements, let me further argue that our redemption is a Trinitarian work conceived by the Father before the foundation of the world[^2]; accomplished by the Son in his death; and consummated by the Holy Spirit[^3].
 Thus we can see in this passage that it is the Father who gives his chosen ones to the Son, to whom these people come and therefore Christ will never cast them out but raise them on the last day.

 Another strong passage is from the Apostle Paul: